logto-io/connectors/packages/connector-aws-ses/README.md

 ## Get started
 Amazon SES is a cloud email service provider that can integrate into any application for bulk email sending.

-Logto team to call the Amazon Simple Email Service APIs, with the help of which Logto end-users can register and sign in to their Logto account via mail verification code (or in other words, passcode).
+Logto team to call the Amazon Simple Email Service APIs, with the help of which Logto end-users can register and sign in to their Logto account via mail verification code.

 ## Configure a mail service in the AWS service console